rajeeja/docs/content/models.rst

 Curated community model are standardized using CANDLE libraries.

 1. Standard candle arguement parser will be used.
+See step by step guide for using candle_lib here: https://ecp-candle.github.io/Candle/tutorials/writing_candle_code.html

 2. There must be a data_loader that is implemented by/in <model>.py or uses a candle default data_loader.
 The name shall conform to CANDLE standards.